Having reliable operating systems in place is essential for efficient material flow in today’s fulfillment operations.

 Let’s review four different methods of executing such transitions, each designed to optimize transfers for specific applications.

-90 Degree Pop-Up
+90 Degree Pop-Up Transfer

 When your product needs to move through a 90-degree turn, the pop-up transfer conveyor is frequently used.
 A section of the conveyor is recessed until given the signal, at which point it pops-up with powered rollers spinning in a perpendicular direction to the flow of the main conveyor.
 In the “up” position, the rollers contact the bottom of the package and smoothly take it out of the main flow into a new, orthogonal channel.

-End-to-End or Inline
+End-to-End Transfer or Inline Transfer

 Perhaps the most common transfer is from the end of one conveyor to the beginning of another.
-A variety of techniques are available, depending on the application requirements.

-Nosebar Tail
+Nosebar Tail Transfer

 Sometimes called a knife-edge transfer, a nosebar tail can be added to the end of a conveyor system, mostly to accommodate smaller objects.
 The nosebar tail uses a smaller radius roller than the rest of the conveyor.
 The effect is to make the edge of the conveyor “sharper”, allowing for a closer positioning of the system to which the product is being transferred.

-Gravity or Passive Roller
+Gravity or Passive Roller Transfer

 A passive roller transfer can be highly cost-effective when the product size, shape, and rigidity allows it to be used.
 As the name implies, the rollers are not powered – they simply spin freely in accord with the item with which they come in contact.
-Gravity transfer roller modules from Spantech come in different widths and feature a lift-out design that makes it easy to remove the roller unit for cleaning.
+Gravity transfer roller modules come in different widths and feature a lift-out design that makes it easy to remove the roller unit for cleaning.

-Driven or Powered
+Driven or Powered Transfer

 Driven or powered transfer units contrast with the passive rollers described above.
 Sometimes the transfer unit rollers will cause the product to travel 10% faster than the main conveyor to ensure a smooth transition.